Click below for historic information about the Terrible Two

 Am I ready for this ride?

 All of the successful (and most of the unsuccessful) TT participants are experienced, fit riders.
 The Terrible Two should not be your first double century.
 Before you attempt the TT 200mile route, you should complete such rides as the Markleeville Death Ride (all passes), Devil Mountain Double, or the Davis Double.
 The TT will take 3-4 hours on average longer than the Davis Double - please don't attempt the Terrible Two if Davis took you over 13 hours.
-On the other hand, if you've completed other doubles comfortably, the TT should be a reasonable challenge.
-Or give the 121-mile route a try for your first attempt.
+In fact, DO NOT ATTEMPT THIS RIDE if YOU HAVE DOUBTS ABOUT WHETHER YOU CAN FINISH IN THE ALLOTTED TIME.
+If you've completed other doubles comfortably, the TT should be a reasonable challenge.

-You have a total of 18 hours to complete the 200 mile ride to earn Triple Crown Credit and a total of 17 hours to "Beat the Clock" and earn your Terrible Two patch and sticker.
-This equates to an 11pm finish for the CTC credit and a 10 pm finish for the patch (with a 5am start).
-Note that the course will be cleared at 11pm, so if you expect to need until 11pm to finish, you should sign up for the 5am start.
+You have a total of 18 hours to complete the 200 mile ride to earn Triple Crown Credit and a total of 17 hours to "Beat the Clock" and earn your a special item.
+This equates to an 11pm finish for the CTC credit and a 10 pm finish for the item (with a 5am start).
+Note that, we will have VERY STRICT cutoff times at the lunch stop (2PM), Ft Ross (8PM), and Monte Rio (10PM).
+The course will start being cleared at 10pm, so if you expect to need until 11pm to finish, you should sign up for the 5am start.
 If you believe you can complete the course in less time, you can sign up for the 530am start.
 Also note that after 10pm, support on the road will be minimal.

 What time should I start?

-This year we will have two start times for the 200-mile ride: 5am and 5:30am.
-Because the course is closed at 11pm, slower riders (those that expect to take 16 hours or more to complete the ride) are advised to opt for the earlier start time.
-The 121 mile ride starts at 8am.
+For the 200 mile event, similar to 2021, we will have two start times that you can sign up for: 5am and 5:30am.
+Slower riders (those that expect to take 16 hours or more to complete the ride) are advised to opt for the earlier start time.

 Should I bring lights?

-The ride is scheduled for a Saturday near the longest day of the year; lights are needed for riders starting at 5:00 am but lights are not needed for the 5:30 am start.
+The ride is scheduled for a Saturday near the longest day of the year; lights are needed for riders starting at 5:00 am and also advised for the 5:30 am start.
 Full dark arrives around 9:00 pm but the light decreases around 8pm.
-Rear lights are advised for all.
+We ask that ALL RIDERS bring front and rear light.
+You will need to carry these with you.

 What's the support like?

-We provide six fully stocked rest stops and four water stops, coming closer together later in the event.
-There are numerous SAG vehicles and ham radio contacts roving the course.
-We offer energy drink mix at all rest stops (a wide array of Hammer Nutrition products).
 PRIVATE SAGS ARE PROHIBITED.
-If you have a spouse or friend who serves as a private SAG f or you at other events, we may add them to our SAG fleet, but they must work for all riders.
+If you have a spouse or friend who serves as a private SAG for you at other events, we can add them to our SAG fleet, but they must work for all riders.
+If you wish to provide this, email firstname.lastname@example.org.

 How late can I register?

-Registration closes on June 15.
+Registration closes on June 12th.
 You must pre-register, no registration at the event.
 There are no refunds or transfers, this is a rain or shine event.
 All entries will be confirmed by e-mail.
-A second e-mail will be sent approximately one week prior to the event with additional information.
+Additional e-mails will be sent approximately one week prior to the event with additional information.

 How does check-in work?